 Replacing all the main trucks the department has would cost around $6 million, council member Gabe Johnson said.
 If they last around 20 years, "we should have been saving $200,000-$300,000 per year."

 So the city needs to triple -- or more to catch up -- the amount they are setting aside just to cover fire equipment.
 That's one part of one department in a city of 13,500 people.
 Is this a systematic problem?
 Why, of course it is.

 Council member Kelly Bevans responded the [fire] department used to not put any money away for capital outlays, and other departments don't put anything away.

 "So the fire department is light-years ahead," Bevans said.

 There's some amazing glass-half-full optimism.

 So we've got a deep financial hole and it's evident we've been putting off some difficult financial decisions.
-Just how difficult is the essential question.
-So many believe this is just a matter of leadership, of having the courage to make the tough decisions to raise taxes and/or cut spending and get that budget under control.
+Just how difficult?
+That's the essential question.
+So many people believe this is just a matter of leadership, of having the courage to make the tough decisions to raise taxes and/or cut spending and get that budget under control.
 If it were only that simple.

 A few days after this fire truck discussion, the city council sat down to talk budget.
 Here's how that started out:

 If all the 2016 proposed capital items were approved, it would carry a total cost of $2.2 million.
 The 2016 levy would have to increase $2.6 million, or 53 percent, over the previous year to pay for all the capital requests and other increases.